sourcegraph/about/handbook/engineering/hiring/software-engineer-frontend.md

 - You are proficiency in the English language, both written and verbal, sufficient for success in a remote and largely asynchronous work environment.
 - You communicate clearly and empathetically, especially in writing and documentation.
 - You share our [values](../../../company/values.md), and work in accordance with those values
-- You have the ability to thrive in a fully remote and largely asynchronous organization
+- You have the ability to thrive in an all-remote and largely asynchronous organization

 ## Your responsibilities